 I wrote!
 Reader NotesGo to section

-The Palm trees, one of the most important tropical ensembles on the continent, reclaimed another great success by reverting their own song “Soy parrandero ” with a lyrics alluding to Colón, team with the one that always identified themselves.
-The commercial success was major.
+Los Palmeras, one of the most important tropical ensembles on the continent, achieved another great success by reversing their own song “I am a parrandero ” with a letter allusive to Columbus, team with which they always identified.
+The commercial success was a major one.

 Publication Date: 22/02/2020